geraintluff/jsfx-pad-synth/README.md

 ## Implementation details

 Although REAPER's built-in FFT has a maximum size of 32768, we can generate larger samples by implementing an extension to this (using Cooley-Tukey factorisation).
+This longer FFT code is available [here](https://github.com/geraintluff/jsfx-fft-big).

 Detuning width is varied by constantly cross-fading between two points in the sample one wavelength apart.
 How often this crossfade is completed and whether we skip forward or backwards determines whether the overall progression rate through the sample is faster or slower than "natural" playback.
 Progressing faster through the sample increases the detuning amount, and progressing slower decreases it.